-- The course will include a minimum of 100 client contact hours for each student that will be completed within 18 months of the end of the taught course hours and will ideally give students experience of both short term (i.e., 1 - 6 sessions) and long term (i.e., more than 12 sessions) case work. - 2.
-Counselling Practice supervision will be carried out to provide continual evaluation and monitoring of all client case work and the ratio of supervision hours: client contact hours will be not less than 1:6. - 3.
-The above counselling practice must be with adults, unless the training course is specifically for training to work with other age groups, for example, children and young people. - 4.
-For courses approved to deliver via blended delivery up to 30% of practice placement hours may be delivered remotely. - 5.
+- The course will include a minimum of 100 client contact hours for each student that will be completed within 18 months of the end of the taught course hours and will ideally give students experience of both short term (i.e., 1 - 6 sessions) and long term (i.e., more than 12 sessions) case work. - 4.
+Counselling Practice supervision will be carried out to provide continual evaluation and monitoring of all client case work and the ratio of supervision hours: client contact hours will be not less than 1:6. - 5.
+The above counselling practice must be with adults, unless the training course specifically includes training to work with other age groups, for example, children and young people.
+Where a placement involves any practice working with children and young people, the course must firstly determine that the participant has the appropriate competencies for working with children and young people before approving the placement (as per the 'COSCA Competencies for Counselling Children and Young people, Guidelines for Training Organisations, Practitioners and Trainees' which can be found on the COSCA website under 'Counselling for Children'.) - 6.
+For courses approved to deliver via blended delivery up to 30% of practice placement hours may be delivered remotely, provided that the student is deemed competent to deliver remote counselling through the technology identified.
+Courses must ensure that the identified technology is conducive to participants delivering counselling that meets ethical and legal requirements and standards.
+Please see the following guidance for further guidance on requirements here which can be found on the COSCA website, under 'Ethics': COSCA Guideline on the Use of Technologies in: Counselling/Psychotherapy, Supervision and the Use of Counselling Skills. - 7.
 Counselling Practice supervision of students can be delivered face to face or remotely.
 If the practice supervision is to be delivered remotely, students should meet face to face initially, where feasible, with their counselling supervisor prior to working remotely with them.
 Students are also required to seek approval in advance from their training provider for the remote delivery of their practice supervision.
+Supervisors must be competent to deliver remote supervision through the identified technology(s).
+Courses must ensure that the identified technology is conducive to participants receiving supervision that meets ethical and legal requirements and standards.